adavarski/k3s-consul-service-mesh-multicluster-playground/README.md

 $ /usr/bin/ssh root@192.168.1.100 'bash -s' < install-k3s-2.sh > ~/.kube/config-k3s-2.yaml
 ```

-Note: Networking must works between these 2 environment(k8s clusters).
-You can make this work however you like, depending on your own
-configuration, whether it’s VPC peering or VPN.
-For this playground we have connectivity between k3s-1 & k3s-2.
-For production for example between Azure AKS, GCP GKE we has to have connectivity between environments (k8s clusters) setuped via VPN (IPsec
-tunnels : Azure AKS <=> GKE GCP.
-Note: We have to use only secured communications between 2 environments, so VPN/VPC Peering/etc. must be setup.
+Note: Networking must works between these 2 environment (k8s clusters).
+You can make this work however you like, depending on your own configuration, whether it’s VPC peering or VPN.
+For production for example between Azure AKS, GCP GKE we has to have connectivity between environments (k8s clusters) setuped via VPN (IPsec tunnels : Azure AKS <=> GKE GCP.
+We have to use only secured communications between 2 environments, so VPN/VPC Peering/etc. must be setup.
+For this playground we have connectivity between k3s-1 & k3s-2 (k8s clusters in shared network).

-ote: Ports used by this setup (Ref: https://www.consul.io/docs/install/ports)
+Note: Ports used by this setup (Ref: https://www.consul.io/docs/install/ports)

 Port for the Federation
 ```